Tae Honma: Consejo Mundial de Lucha Libre (2019)

-Actwres girl'Z (2015-present)
+Actwres girl'Z (2015–2025)

 Honma made her professional wrestling debut at AgZ Prologue, the first-ever event promoted by the Actwres girl'Z promotion on May 31, 2015, where she defeated Nao Kakuta.
 At AgZ Act 25 on October 15, 2017, she unsuccessfully challenged Saori Anou for the Princess of Pro-Wrestling Championship.
 She is also known for competing in the Beginning brand of the promotion.
 At a house show promoted on November 19, 2019, she teamed up with Saki to defeat Mari and Misa Matsui.

-Ice Ribbon (2017-present)
+Ice Ribbon (2017–2025)

 Another promotion in which Honma wrestled is Ice Ribbon.
 She made her first appearance at New Ice Ribbon #845 on October 29, 2017, where she teamed up with Natsumi Maki to defeat Kyuri and Matsuya Uno.
 She is also known for competing in gauntlet matches such as the one from Tequila Saya's retirement show from December 31, 2019, at New Ice Ribbon #1013, a 44-person match also involving Syuri, Itsuki Aoki, Manami Toyota, Lingerie Muto, Tsukasa Fujimoto, Maika Ozaki, Ken Ohka, Hiragi Kurumi and many others.
 At Ice Ribbon & Actwres girl'Z Joint Show on November 16, 2020, Honma unsuccessfully challenged Suzu Suzuki for the ICE Cross Infinity Championship.